VOL. 12 (09) - 01-03-2016

 The NHSA’s stance on the Hunt is imbedded in its Hunters’ Code.
 This Code serves as a continuous confirmation of the NHSA’s conservation face as defined by its adherence to the principle of conservation through sustainable use.
 This principle is founded upon four core values, namely:

-The NHSA’s position on the Hunt is further strictly founded upon the internationally accepted principles of conservation through sustainable use as these are, inter alia, explained by the IUCN (International Union for Conservation) and by UNEP (UN Environmental Programme) in the following internationally recognised sets of documentation, namely:
+The NHSA’s position on the Hunt is further strictly founded upon the internationally accepted principles of conservation through sustainable use as these are, inter alia, explained by the IUCN (International Union for Conservation) and by UNEP (UN Environmental Programme) in the following long standing and internationally recognised sets of documentation, namely:

 It is thus highly significant to take note of the IUCN’s formal recognition that in Southern Africa, hunting is a major contributor to biodiversity conservation through sustainable use of renewable natural resources (IUCN; World Conservation Congress; Bangkok, Thailand, 2004).